TP-Lab/tp-js-sdk/README.md

 * We also have an [Android&iOS SDK](https://github.com/TP-Lab/Mobile-SDK) for interact with TokenPocket

-* You can add Vconsole https://www.npmjs.com/package/vconsole to debug in TokenPocket wallet.
+* You can add vConsole https://www.npmjs.com/package/vconsole to debug in TokenPocket wallet.

 ## <a name='installation'></a>Installation